 The Board adopted the budget and made appropriations for the General Fund following Oregon Budget Law.
-Amounts reported in the General Fund's Schedule of Revenues, Expenditures and Changes in Fund Balance, Budget and Actual for the year ended June 30, 2022 reflect the originally adopted appropriations and two supplemental resolutions.
-Actual expenditures did not exceed appropriated amounts with the exception of two items which are described on page 25 of the financial report.
+Amounts reported in the General Fund's Schedule of Revenues, Expenditures and Changes in Fund Balance, Budget and Actual for the year ended June 30, 2023, reflect the originally adopted appropriations.
+Actual expenditures did not exceed appropriated amounts.